Title IX Sexual Misconduct Policy

 • Course Removal: Removal from a course or moved to another section of a course.

 • Dismissal: Permanent removal from Saint Peter’s University.
 In addition to forfeiting all tuition and fees paid, the student may have restrictions imposed and is not eligible to apply for readmission at any time.
-The student must leave the campus on the date determined by the Decision-Maker.
+The student must leave the campus on the date determined by the Decision-Makers.
 The student will be restricted from visiting the University, which may include a criminal trespass warning.

 • Dismissal from Residence: Permanent or temporary dismissal from the residence halls which includes cancellation of the housing contract and forfeiture of residence fees including deposit.